swissup/swissup.github.io/m2/extensions/navigationpro/ui/dropdown-layout-builder.md

 Option | Description
 -------|------------
 Enabled| Ability to enable or disable content
+Display Mode | Ability to hide content when item has no children.
+Useful when saving global dropdown setting based on item level.
 Content| Html content to show on frontend

 ## Children (Subcategories and Child Items)